The #1 Resource for MLM Legal Assistance

 It is equally important that direct sellers also include reasonable mechanisms in their programs to prevent the risks of pyramiding, securities violations, lotteries, business opportunities, and other legal maladies.
 This requires: (1) distributor agreements; (2) policies and procedures; and (3) the enforcement of policies and procedures intended to ensure the legitimacy of the program.
 Indeed, in the Omnitrition decision discussed above, one of the reasons the Ninth Circuit Court of Appeals rejected the defendant’s arguments that its plan was not a pyramid was based on the finding that the company failed to provide sufficient evidence that it actually enforced its policies.
 Although the company had policies in place identical to those implemented by Amway, the court stated that the mere existence of policies, without evidence of enforcement, renders the policies nugatory.
 Multilevel companies are therefore well advised that “staying legal” requires much more than developing a program that meets state and federal requirements.
 Rather, it is an ongoing process that calls for vigilance and action to ensure that distributors stay within the rules.

 In summary, the emphasis of any multilevel program must be on product sales rather than the enrollment of new distributors.
-To exist in the 90s and beyond, companies and distributors must make a paradigm shift from business based primarily upon recruitment of downline distributors and internal consumption.
-Distributors should be taught that their primary function is to gather customers.
-Their second priority is to build a downline and to teach it about the first priority.
-To assist you in developing a multilevel marketing program, we have developed the non-exhaustive list of suggestions below.
+To exist in the current regulatory and legal environment, companies and distributors must make a paradigm shift from business based primarily upon recruitment of downline distributors and internal consumption.
+Distributors should be taught that their primary function is to sell products and acquire customers.
+Their second priority is to build a team and to train the team about the first priority.

 Return to Top of Page